 Bali is part of a developing nation and faces challenges like any other developing economy including in the following aspects:

-The quality of healthcare available is not comparable to that of any western country.
+The quality of healthcare and dental clinics available is not comparable to that of any western country.
 Do not expect the same standards of hygiene and sanitation either.
 While you will likely stay in areas populated with expats, finding the right healthcare provider and being able to communicate with them too is going to be challenging.

 If you have a pre-existing condition or are on regular medication, it is necessary to check whether relevant medicines or medical practitioners are available in Bali hospitals.
 In some cases, some treatments you may need may not be offered in local hospitals and special medicines may not be available.